Windows 11: Make Google your default search engine instead of Bing. Here's how

 How to set a web browser other than Edge as your default browser

 Maybe it's not just another search engine you want to swap but another web browser too.
-By default, Edge is Windows 11's default browser.
+By default, Edge is Windows 11's browser of choice.
 In Windows 11, the easiest way to set another browser as your default is when you install it and are prompted to make it your default browser.
-If you skipped over doing it then, no worry, here's how.
+But if you skipped over doing it then, no worry, here's how.

 Note, that this will require a few steps.